Your #1 Ferry travel and route comparison guide. Currently in-depth guides and maps for 427 ferry routes in 59 countries.

 Ferries to Estonia

 There are several ferry routes to Estonia.
-The shortest route to Estonia is the ferry from Helsinki (Finland) to Estonia.
-But you can also travel from the Swedish capital, Stockholm to Tallinn.
-On this page you'll more information about the various crossings to Estonia.
+The shortest way to Estonia is the ferry from Helsinki (Finland) to Tallinn, Estonia.
+But you can also travel from the Swedish capital, Stockholm, to Tallinn.
+On this page, you'll find more information about the various crossings to Estonia.

 You may also like: